DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 "What if it's someone who needs help?" he asked quietly.

-"Then they can leave a message," Lina said firmly.
+"Then they should call the police," Lina said firmly.
 "Jason, you nearly died yesterday.
 You're still recovering.
 You're not saving anyone today."

 The phone went to voicemail.
 Jason waited.